Risks and Signs of Colorectal Cancer [Infographic]

 Early Detection Is Key

-The number of deaths in the U.S. from colorectal cancer has been decreasing for decades thanks to preventive screening, but American Cancer Society (ACS) estimates that 100,000 Americans annually continue to be diagnosed with the disease.
-ACS recently decreased the recommended age for regular colorectal cancer screening to 45.
+The number of deaths in the U.S. from colorectal cancer has been decreasing for decades thanks to preventive screening, but the American Cancer Society (ACS) estimates that more than 100,000 Americans annually continue to be diagnosed with the disease.
+The ACS recommends people at average risk for colorectal cancer start regular colorectal cancer screening at age 45.

 Many people diagnosed with colon cancer have no symptoms at all.
 However, you should learn the signs and risk factors, says Christian G. Stevoff, MD, Northwestern Medicine gastroenterologist.